selwynpolit/d9book/README.md

 ### Containers won't start

-ddev stop --remove-data --omit-snapshot. - if db corrupt and containers won’t start.
+`ddev stop --remove-data --omit-snapshot` - if db corrupt and containers won’t start.
 Follow this up with ddev start.
 You may also have to restart docker.